ma-everett/tmpcache/README.md

 There are currently 2 modes of operation, the default _timeout_ mode and the _blocking_ mode.
 The _timeout_ version is useful if you are unsure that the service is available or stable.
-Whilst the _blocking_ version will wait until there is a response. _Blocking_ is, in theory, faster, too enable _blocking_ mode:
+Whilst the _blocking_ version will wait until there is a response. _Blocking_ is, in theory, faster, to enable _blocking_ mode:

     > tmpcache_readfrom --blocking foo tcp://localhost:9898

 In this case, _tries_ and _timeout_ options do not have any affect, so are not required.

+We can run a throughput test with the _test_ option, this will generate a unique key (in the form, keyN, where N is a number, less than supplied).

+    > time tmpcache_readfrom --test=1000 foo tcp://localhost:9898

+Will test with keys in the range, _foo0_ to _foo999_.

 Writing to the cache
 --------------------